Mymaqn/HTBCA2023_Pwn_Writeups/questionnaire/README.md

 # Questionnaire - HTB Cyber Apocalypse 2023

+## Description
+It's time to learn some things about binaries and basic c.
+Connect to a remote server and answer some questions to get the flag.

+## Solution

 Just a simple questionnaire which needs to be answered by connecting to the remote instance.

 Connect using  `nc <IP> <PORT>`